sheyll/extensible-effects-concurrent/README.md

 ## From Erlang to Haskell

-This project is an attempt to implement ideas from the Erlang eco-system using 'extensible-effects'.
+This project is an attempt to implement core ideas learned from the **Erlang/OTP**
+framework in Haskell using **`extensible-effects`**.

 This library sketches my personal history of working on a large, real world Erlang application, trying to bring some of the ideas over to Haskell.

-I know about cloud-haskell and transient.

-But nature loves variety, and I wanted something based on 'extensible-effects'.
+I know about cloud-haskell and transient, but I wanted something based on 'extensible-effects', and I also wanted to deepen my understanding of it.

 ### Modeling an Application with Processes